hydephp/develop/docs/customization.md

 #### How it works:
 The sidebar works by creating a list of all the documentation pages.

 The navigation menu is a bit more sophisticated, it adds all the top-level Blade and Markdown pages.
-It also adds an automatic link to the docs if there is an `index.md` or `readme.md` in the `_docs` directory.
+It also adds an automatic link to the docs if there is an `index.md` in the `_docs` directory.

 #### Reordering Items
 Sadly, Hyde is not intelligent enough to determine what order items should be in (blame Dr Jekyll for this), so you will probably want to set a custom order.